-A minimum viable product (MVP) is a lean representation of your final product.
-It is the most simplified version of your hypothesis.
-MVPs are useful when concepts are new and risks need to be minimized before moving ahead.
+A minimum viable product (MVP) in most cases is a lean representation of your final product.
+MVPs are particularly useful when concepts are new to market and risks need to be minimized before forging ahead.

 The rationale behind the MVP is to gauge market potential and accumulate validated learnings before investing further in its development.
-You want to learn as much as possible, as early as possible with as little invested.
+You want to learn as much as possible, as early as possible with as little invested up front.

 QUALITIES OF A GOOD MVP

-- Reliable and lead users to an end.
+- Purposeful – leads users to an end

-The team accumulates knowledge through user behaviors, interactions and analytics.
+The team accumulates knowledge through user behaviors, interactions, feedback and analytics.
 Dropbox for instance, accumulated its knowledge and validation by posting an explainer video on Hacker News.
 They tapped the right audience receiving plenty of comments, feedback and sign-ups to indicate that the product had merit.

 When Groupon first came to life, they posted deals on a WordPress site and manually emailed PDF coupon confirmations to subscribers.
 Everything was done manually through 3rd party resources.
 It was not a self-sustained product at the time.
-To end users the entire experience seemed automated.
+Though, to end-users the entire experience seemed automated.

 The biggest constraint to the MVP is the budget.
 This is where absolute prudence and lateral thinking must come into play.
-Picking the best modes of presenting the MVP along with the most relevant ingredients that qualify it, is imperative.
+Picking the best modes of presenting the MVP along with the most relevant ingredients that qualify, is imperative.

-MVP’s need to be tested with a well-defined audience who can offer the best insight into its viability.
-While MVPs may entice customers on the basis of perceptions, the biggest hurdle still awaits.
-The final product needs to meet or exceed ‘expectations’.
+MVP’s need to be tested with a well-defined audience who can offer the best insight into its ultimate viability.